KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-fbPageCounter by eouia](https://github.com/eouia/MMM-fbPageCounter)

+0. This module is outdated: Abandoned.
+Repo has been archived at 2022-06-20.
 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Recommendation: Found `XMLHttpRequest` in file `MMM-fbPageCounter.js`: Replace it with built-in fetch.
 3. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.